• Skip to main content

 But the downside is time.
 Eight years ago, when we looked at our finances and started this debt-free journey, I heard a quote I will never forget.

 “You either have time or money for your goals.”
 It wasn’t exactly those words.
-I can’t even remember who said it during one of my blogging training videos, but it was inspiring and a little bit of a wake-up call.
+I can’t even remember who said them during one of my blogging training videos, but they were inspiring and a little bit of a wake-up call.

 If saving money is your priority, it may be easier to squeeze in time to make your own snacks, dinner, breakfast, etc.